markxnelson/weblogic-kubernetes-operator/content/_index.md

 Documentation for APIs:

 * The operator provides a REST API that you can use to obtain configuration information and to initiate scaling actions.
-For details about how to use the REST APIs, see [Using the operator's REST services](site/rest.md).
+For details about how to use the REST APIs, see [Use the operator's REST services]({{< relref "/userguide/managing-operators/using-the-operator/the-rest-api.md#use-the-operator-s-rest-services" >}}).

 * See the [Swagger](/swagger/index.html) documentation for the operator's REST interface.